module plfa.part2.Confluence where

 Substitution lemma for parallel reduction

 Our next goal is to prove the diamond property for parallel reduction.
 But to do that, we need to prove that substitution respects parallel reduction.
 That is, if N ⇛ N′ and M ⇛ M′, then N [ M ] ⇛ N′ [ M′ ].
 We cannot prove this directly by induction, so we generalize it to: if N ⇛ N′ and the substitution σ pointwise parallel reduces to τ, then subst σ N ⇛ subst τ N′.
-We define the notion of pointwise parallel reduction as follows.
+We define the notion of pointwise parallel reduction of a substitution as follows.

 par-subst : ∀{Γ Δ} Subst Γ Δ Subst Γ Δ Set